 If you have asthma, where you live can make a difference.
-Air pollution, secondhand smoke, and pollen are common triggers of asthma attacks.
-While there are no asthma-free cities, some are harder places to live with and control asthma.
+Air pollution, secondhand smoke, and pollen are common triggers.
+No cities are asthma-free, but in some, it's harder to live with and control.
 Each year, the Asthma and Allergy Foundation of America ranks the most challenging among the 100 largest U.S. cities.
-Here are its Top 10 "Asthma Capitals" for 2013.
+Here are its Top 10 "Asthma Capitals" for 2014.

 No. 1: Richmond, Va.

 The capital of Virginia is also the asthma capital of the nation, climbing back up from No. 23 last year.
 The city has high levels of year-round pollen and poverty, and too many people don't have health insurance.
 But a smoking ban and more asthma doctors could help bring down emergency room visits.
 Until the city takes more action, it's the hardest place to live for people trying to get control of their asthma.

 Of the 100 cities ranked, these 10 are the best.
 For the most part, they have less poverty, better school asthma programs, and better access to health care.
 But they also have cleaner air and good smoking bans.
 The result: fewer ER visits and deaths, and easier living with asthma.
 Here’s the list:

 IMAGES PROVIDED BY:

 4) Martyn Goddard / Corbis

 6) Wade Bryant / Flickr Collection / Getty